VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 Importing tips:

+1. vmctl acts as a proxy between `src` and `dst`.
+It doesn't use much of CPU or RAM, but network connection between `src`=>vmctl=>`dst` should be as fast as possible for improving the migration speed.
 1. Migrating big volumes of data may result in reaching the safety limits on `src` side.
    Please verify that `-search.maxExportDuration` and `-search.maxExportSeries` were set with proper values for `src`.
 If hitting the limits, follow the recommendations